Animal Husbandry & Quality Assurance

 Exhibitors required to complete the online quality assurance training must do so no later than June 30th in order to exhibit at any fair, festival or show taking place the remainder of that calendar year in West Virginia.

 Dogs, cats and small pets are not considered livestock and are not covered in this training.

 - The online training must be completed using Firefox, Chrome or Safari web browsers.
 Internet Explorer is not supported.

-- 4-H/FFA members may access the program at https://ahqa.umd.edu/ at any time after it opens (typically April 15th) until the deadline for completion in your county or when the system closes (July 31st).
+- 4-H/FFA members may access the program https://ahqa.umd.edu/ at any time after it opens (typically April 15th) until the deadline for completion in your county or when the system closes (July 31st).
 4-H faculty and staff may log in to view reports at any time.

 - Participants are asked to register for the program.
 All youth participants must register and be logged in for the system to track progress and record completion of the program.
 Participant status is indicated at the top of the screen.
 When logged in correctly, the message will read "Logged in: [Participant Name]."
 If the participant is not logged in, the message will read "Guest."